silviasyu/MBTA_Database/README.md

 # MBTA Database Querier

-## CS5200 DataBase Management System Project
+## CS5200 Database Management System Project

 This project was created for the CS5200 Database Management System course's final project.
 This simple database and application allows users to make numerous useful queries regarding the MBTA